artefactual-labs/weblate-migration-scripts/README.md

 3) Run the automatic setup script which to clone the necessary repos.

-The Quick automatic setup will clone the AtoM, AtoM translations, and Weblate migration script repos into a subdirectory of the vagrant user's  home directory.
+The Quick automatic setup will clone the AtoM, Weblate AtoM translations, and Weblate migration script repos into a subdirectory of the vagrant user's  home directory.
 The "translate" subdirectory is used for these examples.

 Run the automatic setup script from any directory: